JackHowa/ember-react-cheatsheet/docs/ember-to-react/fragment.md

 # Fragment

+Fragments represent smaller, reusable parts of a user interface within an application.

 ## Ember

 In Ember.js, you can return multiple elements naturally because Ember templates allow this without the explicit need for a wrapper component.